isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

     1. Invigilation duties or examination/test activities will take place in the following months:
         *   Non-national examinations/tests period: February to November (Each assignment can last from 1 - 60 days)
-        *   Most invigilation duties or examination activities will take place during the National examinations period: June to November (Please refer to SEAB’s website [www.seab.gov.sg](http://www.seab.gov.sg/) for the exact examinations dates.)
+        *   Most invigilation duties or examination activities will take place during the National examinations period: June to November (Please refer to SEAB’s website&nbsp;[www.seab.gov.sg](http://www.seab.gov.sg/)&nbsp;for the exact examinations dates.)

     2. Please note that deployment duties will depend on the examination/test requirements.
 SEAB will work with individuals to confirm the actual number of days to be deployed for invigilation duties.
 It is preferred that the individuals can perform as many duty days as possible.